oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 4. After the data bias job is submitted successfully, you must connect to the database to access the output table in the output schema.
-Note the In this example, `inputSchemaName`, `outputSchemaName`, and `outputData`:
+Note the `inputSchemaName`, `outputSchemaName`, and `outputData` in this example:

-    * inputSchemaName: `OMLUSER`
+    * `inputSchemaName` - It is `OMLUSER`
-    * outputSchemaName: `OMLUSER`
+    * `outputSchemaName` - It is `OMLUSER`
-    * outputData: This is the output data table.
+    * `outputData` - This is the output data table.
 In this example, the name is `adultbias_tab`.

     Run the following SQL query to count the number of records in the output table: